If you’ve caught the running bug, you know how hard it can be to slow down, let alone take a break.

 Sleep disturbances arise from overtraining-induced disruptions in melatonin production, a hormone crucial for regulating sleep.

-Additionally, heightened stress levels contribute to difficulty falling and staying asleep, impacting overall sleep quality.
+Additionally, heightened stress levels contribute to difficulty falling and staying asleep, which in turn impacts overall sleep quality.

-It starts to become clear as to why we should take these signs seriously; if ignored, it can be a vicious circle of poor recovery and poor sleep.
+It becomes clear why we should take these signs seriously; if ignored, they can lead to a vicious circle of poor recovery and poor sleep.

 #5: Persistent Aches